‘Reverse’ Las Vegas Days Parade marks city’s 116th birthday

 More than 50 groups lined Third Street from Garces Avenue to Charleston Boulevard, he said.
 The reverse parade was started with an Elvis impersonator driving Mayor Carolyn Goodman and former Mayor Oscar Goodman through the route.

 Las Vegas Days, formerly known as Helldorado Days, started in 1935.
-The parade on Saturday marked the 116th anniversary of the May 15, 1905, land auction that marked the beginning of the city.
+The parade on Saturday marked the 116th anniversary of the May 15, 1905, land auction that began the city.

 For some of the performers, Saturday also marked their first public event since the start of the coronavirus pandemic.